TryPrompt-ai/nano-banana-prompt/PROMPTS.md

 - [992] MacBook selfie (couple model)
 - [976] The characters are placed in a crowded conference scene
 - [959] The application interface shows 9 different funny effects
-- [937] Girls show pictures on their mobile phones
 - [933] A set of cyberpunk style fashion blockbusters
 - [920] A 3D game level map poster
 - [919] Woman reflected on iPad screen on airplane folding table
 - [899] Facebook profile interface
 - [863] A super realistic vertical photo
-- [857] The Forbidden City Check-in from the series of Chinese women who want to make movies in their lifetime
 - [844] Character stands on an oversized smartphone
 - [836] Photos of the prosperous Tang Dynasty and Paris
 - [830] Urban streetwear editorial collage